Paul Tighe: Episcopal ministry

 Tighe was appointed adjunct secretary of the Pontifical Council for Culture and titular bishop-elect of Drivastum by Pope Francis on 19 December 2015.
 He was consecrated by the Cardinal Secretary of State, Pietro Parolin, on 27 February 2016, and subsequently appointed secretary of the Pontifical Council for Culture on 28 October 2017.

 While participating in a panel discussion with other spokespersons from Catholic organisations at South by Southwest on 12 March 2017, Tighe spoke of the Church as a "recognisable brand".
 The panel discussion was one of the first attempts by festival organisers to address the role of faith in secular discourse.

-He was appointed secretary of the Pontifical Council for Culture on 28 October 2017, and subsequently to the Dicastery for Bishops on 13 July 2022,.
-With the retirement of Brian Farrell in 2024, Tighe is the highest ranking Irishman in the Roman Curia.
+He was appointed secretary of the Pontifical Council for Culture on 28 October 2017, and subsequently to the Dicastery for Bishops on 13 July 2022.

 After the entry into force of the apostolic constitution Praedicate evangelium on 5 June 2022, Tighe became secretary of the Section for Culture of the Dicastery for Culture and Education.